My Default Apps - 2023

 • Photo Editing: Photomator

-• Web browser: Safari, Ungoogled Chromium for specific work-related stuff.
+• Web browser: Safari and Firefox for some work-related stuff.

 • Weather: Apple Weather